MicrosoftDocs/visualstudio-docs/docs/vsto/how-to-programmatically-apply-styles-to-ranges-in-workbooks.md

      [!code-csharp[Trin_VstcoreExcelAutomation#55](../vsto/codesnippet/CSharp/Trin_VstcoreExcelAutomationCS/Sheet1.cs#55)]
      [!code-vb[Trin_VstcoreExcelAutomation#55](../vsto/codesnippet/VisualBasic/Trin_VstcoreExcelAutomation/Sheet1.vb#55)]

-### To apply a style to a named range in a VSTO Add-in
+### To apply a style to a named range in an VSTO Add-in

 1. Create a new style and set its attributes.